 Be nice.
 Or else.

-Designer/Front End Developer Joined almost 5 years ago via an invitation from Edgar V.
+Designer/Front End Developer Joined about 5 years ago via an invitation from Edgar V.

 Jared hasn't posted any stories yet.